-In the context of a specific property parcel, limited property value ("Limited Property Value") is a property value determined pursuant to the Arizona Constitution and the Arizona Revised Statutes.
-For locally assessed property in existence in the prior year that did not undergo modification through construction, destruction, split or change in use, including that for mobile homes, Limited Property Value is limited to the lesser of Full Cash Value or an amount 5% greater than Limited Property Value determined for the prior year for such specific property parcel.
-Prior to 2015, Limited Property Value for a specific property parcel in existence in the prior year that did not undergo modification through construction, destruction, split or change in use, including that for mobile homes, increased by the greater of either 10% of the prior year's Limited Property Value or 25% of the difference between the prior year's Limited Property Value and the current year's Full Cash Value, up to the current year's Full Cash Value.
-A separate Limited Property Value was not and is not provided for centrally valued property.
+In the context of a specific property parcel, limited property value ("Limited Property Value") is a property value determined pursuant to the Arizona Constitution and the A.R.S.
+Except as described in the next sentence, for locally assessed property in existence in the prior year, Limited Property Value is limited to the lesser of Full Cash Value or an amount 5% greater than Limited Property Value determined for the prior year for such specific property parcel.
+In the following circumstances, Limited Property Value is established at a level or percentage of Full Cash Value that is comparable to that of other properties of the same or similar use or classification: property that was erroneously totally or partially omitted from the property tax rolls in the preceding tax year, except as a result of the matters described in this sentence; property for which a change in use has occurred since the preceding tax year and property that has been modified by construction, or demolition since the preceding valuation year such that the total value of the modification is equal to or greater than fifteen percent of the Full Cash Value.
+(Limited Property Value of property that has been split, subdivided, or consolidated varies depending on when the change occurred.)
+A separate Limited Property Value is not provided for centrally valued property.